Dailymotion-Pro-Services/custom-embed-v2/info_card.md

 </div>
 ```

-**snippet** : This is special feature of the `infocard`.
-Player will be in collapsed mode.
-The snippets of information the video will show in the `infocard`.
+**snippet** : This is a special feature of the `infocard`.
+Player will be hidden.
+The snippets of information of the video will show in the `infocard`.
 You can click on the `infocard` to expand player and change the infocard value to `collapsed`.
 Sample code
 ```html
 `<div class="dm-player"
     owners="suaradotcom"